awsaf49/artifact/README.md

 * The authors would like to express their gratitude to the IEEE Signal Processing Society, GRIP of the University Federico II of Naples (Italy), and NVIDIA (USA) for hosting the [IEEE Video and Image Processing (VIP) Cup](https://grip-unina.github.io/vipcup2022/) competition at ICIP 2022.
 This competition provided a platform for the authors to showcase their work and motivated them to push their boundaries to deliver a state-of-the-art solution.

-* The authors also would like to express their gratitude towards the authors of the methods that is used for creating ArtiFact dataset.
+* The authors also would like to express their gratitude to the authors of the methods that is used for creating ArtiFact dataset.
 All the methods and their reference is added below,
     <details close>
     <summary>Data Reference</summary>